 Hebrew scholar Dr. Fruchtenbaum has this to say: "He was a priest not of the deity in the Land of Canaan, which was pagan but he was priest of God Most High.
 In Hebrew, this is El Elyon, and this title for God is found four times in these verses.
 Outside of this passage, it is found only in Psalm 78:35.
 Otherwise, the main phrase used elsewhere in Scriptures is "Most High," but not "Most High God."
 The Ras Shamra Tablets show that this was a rather common name for God in pre-Mosaic Canaan."
 (Dr. Fruchtenbaum- Genesis)

-The term El was a generic title likened to the term God in our day.
+The term El was a generic title like the term "god" in our day.
 The supreme deity of the Canaanite pantheon was El, together with his consort, Asherah.
 To say El Elyon is the same God as Genesis is to conclude the Hebrews had the same God and concepts the Canaanite pagans did.

-The theory they impose is in fact refuted in the text of Genesis 14:22 But Abram said to the king of Sodom, "I have raised my hand to the LORD (YHWH), God Most High, the Possessor of heaven and earth"
+The theory they propose is, in fact, refuted in the text of Genesis 14:22.
+But Abram said to the king of Sodom, "I have raised my hand to the LORD (YHWH), God Most High, the Possessor of heaven and earth"

 He spoke the name of God, Yahweh, as the possessor of heaven and earth distinguishing him from any of the Canaanite gods [s].